-I first saw this bread again in a TV show with Paul Hollywood from The Great British Bake Off.
+I then saw this bread again in a TV show with Paul Hollywood from The Great British Bake Off.
 He went to Sullivan Street Bakery and made no knead bread with Jim Lahey, who is considered no knead bread’s baby daddy.

 It looked so easy, but then I went on the Interwebs and tried a million recipes and they were all… Not easy.
 The dough was SO sloppy and wet.
 All the long raising and folding and proofing in floured dishtowels.

 Seriously.
 The original no knead bread might not need any kneading, but it is NOT easy.
 It requires actual, serious bread making skills.

 I’m not terrible at making bread, but I’m pretty terrible at planning right now.
 And I have mini humans who have demands.
 In short: I neither have the time nor patience to fiddle my bread dough for any length of time.

 And thus, for my own convenience, I figured out this TRULY easy no knead bread.
 I bake this pretty much every week.
 It’s so easy, just like my No Knead French Bread!